If you go down to Lovely's Gallery today, you're in for a big surprise:

-I have made these in the last few days:
+Apart from the new Beauty and the Copper Beasts work, I have made these in the last few weeks:

 The water lily pad pair, with an added flower, is a new arrangement; and the clam shell is the largest I have made at about 18 inches across.
 Getting the colouring right on that scale is quite demanding!